7 daily habits to stop neurodivergent masking fatigue

 Ignoring your severe exhaustion eventually leads to a complete, devastating physical shutdown.
 Achieving true autistic burnout recovery requires immediate, drastic lifestyle changes.
 Here is exactly why you must act right now.

-A fascinating behavioral study from Harvard University (.edu) suggests that forced eye contact overloads the visual cortex.
-Look at the speaker’s forehead or nose instead.
-You will listen and comprehend much better without that pressure.
+This is a fun behavioral study from Harvard University (.edu) that claims forced eye contact overloads the visual cortex.
+Instead, look at the speaker’s forehead or nose.
+Without the pressure, you’ll hear and understand far better.

 Start prioritizing deep work to manage your daily energy